impello-msoukup/vocula/data/sites/example.com/start/page.en.md

 ---
 # How to start with Vocula app

-Vocula is simple Web Api application powered by free and cross-platform [.NET 5](https://dotnet.microsoft.com), it means that Vocula app can be deployed on Windows, Linux or macOS.
+Vocula is an open source Web Api application powered by free and cross-platform [.NET 5](https://dotnet.microsoft.com), it means that Vocula app can be deployed on Windows, Linux or macOS.

 ## How to build